Skip to main content

 Blog Short #34: The Value of Self-Compassion

-This phrase is kind of a metaphor for the American value of being tough-minded, thick-skinned, and industrious all at the same time.
+This phrase is a metaphor for the American value of being tough-minded, thick-skinned, and industrious.
 It goes along with our can-do mindset.

-There’s something good about it in that it’s meant to move us past our fears and regrets and continue on.
+There’s something good about it in that it’s meant to move us past our fears and regrets and keep going.
 The problem arises when it’s accompanied by the litany of self-criticism that usually follows.

-Implied in the statement is the idea that we’re self-indulgent and give into weakness, or worse, laziness.
-It can feel more like you’re being told “Don’t be a sissy!”
-So if we can beat ourselves up enough, we might get rid of the guilt and stigma of not being tough enough.
+The statement implies that we’re self-indulgent and give into weakness, or worse, laziness.
+It can feel more like you’re being told, “Don’t be a sissy!”
+If we can beat ourselves up enough, we might eliminate the guilt and stigma of not being tough enough.

 This is where the idea of self-compassion comes in, which is today’s subject.